 An 8 week course that looks at the neurobiology of addiction and the impact addiction has on the decision making process.
 Many topics are discussed including internal and external cravings and strategies for intervention.

-Positive Psychology is the modern scientific study of the individual’s unique strengths and abilities to maintain happiness and living in a meaningful life.
+Positive Psychology is the modern scientific study of the individual’s unique strengths and abilities to maintain happiness and live a meaningful life.
 Increasing self-esteem is a goal as well as improvement in all areas of life, for example: relationships, careers, etc. One of the key ways in which it accomplishes this is by teaching people how to discover, and live by, their unique strengths.

 Each week group members will be assigned practical exercises that will need to be completed between the weekly sessions.
 Sessions will consist of group members sharing their responses to the weekly exercise, review of positive psychological theories and an ensuing vibrant discussion amongst the group participants.